thomasedgemon/Hamiltonian_Cycle/README.md

 **when represented as 2d matrices, what properties, if any, do cycles and minimum cycles display?
   -data representation could be a key.

-current best exact alog: Ambainis et al with O(1.728^n) other algos use MWST's, linear programming, ant colony routing, etc
+current best exact algo: Ambainis et al with O(1.728^n) other algos use MWST's, linear programming, ant colony routing, etc

 general conception: